Max Benedict

 Max Peter Benedict (20 February 1920 – 20 April 1986) was an Austrian born, British film editor.

 He was born in Vienna, Austria and began his film career working with the British Government during World War II.
-This led to his becoming a script researcher for directors Roy and John Boulting.
+This led to his becoming a script researcher for director brothers Roy and John Boulting.
 He would later become a film editor, a translator of plays, a film critic, and a lecturer at the National Film School as well as the London International Film School.